ficbook/ficbook_server/README.md

+#Ficbook websocket server

-# How to compile the project?
+## How to compile the project?
 First of all, we need to download some libraries.
 To do this, we use the go get:<br>
 `go get github.com/jinzhu/gorm"`<br>
 `go get github.com/jinzhu/gorm/dialects/mysql`<br>